 Notice that the smaller the application, the higher the productivity per staff per month (which points to how hard it is to maintain high productivity in enterprise-class applications):

-Unfortunately, comparatively very few companies have the discipline or process to measure their actual productivity, reason for which statistics often turn mute.
+Unfortunately, comparatively very few companies have the discipline or process to measure their actual productivity, the reason for which statistics often turn mute.
 PSL is one of those scarce few that does monitor productivity.

 It is important to note that productivity statistics are tricky and can easily be misleading.
 Producing many Function Points of trashy and insecure code might be fast, but certainly does not lead to a low TCO.
 At PSL, our productivity is bound by quality.
 We do not release code that is hard to maintain, that does not respect internal coding standards, or that is insecure.
 In fact, our net productivity metrics (discussed below) are inclusive of processes that filter for such type of code.